+'''

 def build(self):

 with tools.compilervars(self.settings):

 do_something()

 '''

-16.7.67 tools.remove files by mask()
+16.7.68 tools.remove_files_by_mask()

 '''

 def remove_files_by_mask(directory, pattern)

 '''

 Removes files recursively in the given directory matching the pattern.
 The function removes only files, and never removes directories, even if their names match the pattern.
 The functions returns the array of the files removed (empty array in case no files were removed).
 The paths in the returned array are relative to the given directory.